Investigators board ship that was anchored near oil pipeline

 Petty Officer Steve Strohmaier, a Coast Guard spokesperson, declined to comment on the Rotterdam Express Wednesday but said the agency is analyzing electric charting systems from its vessel traffic service to see what ships were anchored or moving over the spill area.

 The MarineTraffic data reviewed by AP showed the Rotterdam Express arrived outside the Port of Long Beach early on Sept.
 22 and dropped anchor about 2,000 feet (610 meters) from the pipeline.
-It then showed the ship’s position changing dramatically on three occasions in the following days, making it appear the ship had drifted over the undersea pipeline about 2,500 feet from the anchorage.
-The ship’s location data, which works through a global network called the Automatic Identification System, is supposed to be accurate and reliable within a few feet.
+It then showed the ship’s position changing dramatically on three occasions in the following days, making it appear the ship had drifted over the pipeline.

+The ship’s location data, which works through a global network called the Automatic Identification System, is supposed to be accurate and reliable within a few feet, said Nikolas Xiros, a professor of marine engineering at the University of New Orleans.
+He said it would be very unusual for a vessel’s reported position to be off by thousands of feet.

+“GPS errors, even though they can happen, they scarcely if ever are of such magnitude, even when the carrier is moving,” said Xiros, who noted that the Rotterdam Express was at anchor when the erroneous readings apparently occurred.
+“So, even though anything is possible, it is highly unlikely to observe such anomalies repeatedly on a marine navigation GPS receiver when the vessel is anchored close to shore and on a clear day.”

 The first report of oil in the water near the pipeline were made the evening of Friday, Oct.
 1. Amplify said the pipeline was shut down early Saturday morning but has not said how long it believes oil flowed from it.